 Web Design

-As a leading biotech web design agency, we recommend that emerging biotech companies start with a basic 5-10 page website that includes various sections on their leadership team, science, clinical trials, pipeline, press releases, and contact information.
+Emerging biotech website considerations For smaller, emerging biotech companies, we recommend starting with a basic 5-10 page website that includes various sections on their leadership team, science, clinical trials, pipeline, press releases, and contact information.

 These sections are essential for providing visitors with a comprehensive overview of your company’s activities and achievements.
 The leadership team section, for example, should include bios and photos of key executives, while the science section should provide an overview of your technology platform and any patents or intellectual property you may hold.